Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/partitioned_folds.rst

 The function :mathfunc:`part` also establishes an equivalence relationship on the index set :math:`\iset{c}`, where each element of the index set is mapped to a cell of the partition.
 The number of elements in the output family :math:`d` corresponds to the number of partition cells.

-As of this writing, the only partitions supported are those that correspond to the names of data cell categories.
+As of this writing, the only partitions supported are those that correspond to the names of data layers.
 The partition :mathfunc:`into_spills` can thus be represented by the string :cpp:`"Spill"`, which denotes that there is one partition spell per `Spill`.

 Initializing the Accumulator